Kauai Island Hawaii USA

 Poipu Bed and Breakfast Inn - Kauai

-On Kauai’s south shore, we enjoyed staying at the Poipu Bed and Breakfast Inn (see photo) located just a few miles from most of Kauai’s south shore attractions.
+On Kauai’s South Shore, we enjoyed staying at the Poipu Bed and Breakfast Inn (see photo) located just a few miles from most of Kauai’s south shore attractions.
 Nice relaxing place with just four rooms offering a more authentic Hawaiian experience.
 A joyful relaxing experience is having breakfast provided outside on the lanai with the river flowing nearby enjoying the songs of exotic birds – now this is the Hawaii we love.
 Great beds yield some of the best sleep we have had and beach gear is available to borrow.
 Good restaurants, shopping, and a Long’s Drug Store at the The Shops at Kukulula (mentioned above) are a 5-minute walk away – very nice!

 Wonderful Kauai North Shore Attractions